Jeffyaoliang/Jeffyaoliang.github.io/_pages/about.md

-# layout: archive # too wide
+---
 permalink: /
-title: "Welcome to Yaoliang Bian’s homepage!"
+title: "Welcome to Yaoliang Bian's Homepage!"
 author_profile: true
 redirect_from:
   - /about/